thatte-idli-kaal-soup/humans/README.md

 -   Use headphones for talking over video chat.
 Hearing sounds of pings on your computer, or other people typing, makes the audio quality poor.
 -   Ensure that your headphones are charged, if they are bluetooth headphones.
--   Have a bottle of water next to you.
+-   It would help to have a bottle of water handy. :)

+# Checklists

+## Interview Preparation

+-   Shortlist next people to interview
+-   Contact them and fix a time for the interview
+-   Share Video Recording checklist with them
+-   Prepare questions, ask team mates/instagram for questions
+-   Do the interview and collect the video for editing

 ## Video Publishing